zachleat/zachleat.com/_posts/2022-07-29-build-benchmark.md

 For each generator sample I attempted to create a reduced project with the sole use case of processing markdown files.
 I opt-ed out of TypeScript when options were presented in various cli tools to do so.
 Output folders and framework specific cache folders were deleted before each run.

-* For Astro I used the [Blog example](https://github.com/withastro/astro/tree/latest/examples/blog?on=github) which uses a pre-release of Astro 1.0.
+* For Astro I used the [Blog example](https://github.com/withastro/astro/tree/latest/examples/blog?on=github) which uses a ~~pre-release of Astro 1.0~~. _Updated August 10, 2022_ Results were updated to Astro 1.0.1 after stable release!
 * For Eleventy I used [`eleventy-base-blog`](https://github.com/11ty/eleventy-base-blog), even though it has a few extra plugins and templates in play on top of the barebones core experience.
 * For Gatsby, I used `npm init gatsby` with Markdown support (not MDX).
 * For Hugo, I went through the [Quickstart (skipping the theme)](https://gohugo.io/getting-started/quick-start/)